-Quick and easy: Simply enter the vehicle registration number of your Proton and your post code, compare prices, choose a local garage and book your Shock Absorber Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Proton and postcode, compare prices, choose a local garage and book your Shock Absorber Repairs.

 When a car is moving over rough or uneven surfaces, shock absorbers help to stop the car bouncing or vibrating too much and ensure that the tyres have full contact with the road surface all the time.

 Enormous demands are placed on certain parts of cars when being driven.
 Shock absorbers are found on a car’s suspension, where they take the strain of all the constant bouncing up and down of the vehicle.
 Most cars’ wheels also have them.
 Worn shock absorbers will affect the car’s handling and braking, which can reduce your safety.

 Shock absorbers have a piston inside them that moves up and down in line with the suspension and, depending on the vehicle, hydraulic fluid or air chambers absorb the energy from the road caused by vibration.

 Proton is a Malaysian car manufacturer which set up shop in 1983 on the orders of the then Malaysian Prime Minister, whose aim was for the country to build its own national car.
 Today Proton exports to more than 50 countries worldwide including the UK, where it has been selling vehicles since 2009.

 One of the most popular Proton models currently sold in the UK is the Gen-2, a family saloon which also comes in an ‘Ecologic’ dual-fuel variant.
 This gives you the option to run the car on LPG, which will save you money on fuel costs.
 The other main current models on offer are the Savvy, an inexpensive compact city car, and the Satria Neo, a 3 door supermini.